lucywoodman/goeatco/README.md

 - [Acknowledgements](#acknowledgements)
 - [Retrospective](#retrospective)

-# About

-Go Eat Co. is an application for creating weekly meal plans, storing recipes and keeping track of ingredients.
-It's designed and built to make meal planning easy for busy households.

 # UX

 ## Strategy

 ### The problem

 For busy households, there's very little time to create healthy mealplans for the family.
-This leads to expensive and less healthy alternatives (takeout), wasted food, extra packaging and sometimes frustrating mealtimes too!
+This leads to expensive and less healthy alternatives (takeout), wasted food and sometimes frustrating mealtimes too!

 ### The solution

-Go Eat Co. (fictional client, aka me) has had an app designed and developed that makes meal planning easy.
-By using a shared library of recipes and ingredients, it's quick to put together a meal plan that fits dietary needs, and will even generate the shopping list.
-This helps to reduce waste, save time, and make meal planning a joy.
+Go Eat Co. has created an app which is designed and developed that make meal planning easy.
+By using a shared library of recipes it's easy to save recipes to a personal cookbook for easy finding later.
+With a community-updated library of ingredients, it's also quick to put together your own recipes and share them with the community.
+This helps to save time and make meal planning a joy!

 ### Target audience
 Anyone juggling multiple responsibilities but also looking to take care of their health by eating well.
 Especially great for busy parents who are tired of coming up with healthy solutions for fussy children.